Scorpiorl/Unreal-Journey/Cpp Learning.md

 frank_account.balance;
 frank_account.deposit(1000.00);
 ```
-If we hace a pointer to an object(member of pointer operator)
+If we have a pointer to an object(member of pointer operator)
 * Dereference the pointer then use the dot operator.
 ```C++
 Account *frank_account = new Account();